cubanmakers/OpenLung/README.md

 # How To Contribute

-- Please follow the contribution guidelines as outlined [here](CONTRIBUTING.md) to contribute to this open-source project.
+-  To contribute to this open-source project please follow the contribution guidelines as outlined [here](CONTRIBUTING.md).

 # Project Teams
 | Team | Directory |